-The car subscription business model has rapidly emerged as a modern and flexible alternative to traditional vehicle ownership, leasing, and rental methods.
+The car subscription business model has rapidly emerged as a modern and flexible alternative to traditional car ownership, leasing, and rental methods.
 In an ever-changing landscape where customers prioritize convenience, flexibility, and value, understanding the costs involved in running a car subscription service is paramount.
 Properly managing these costs not only ensures profitability but also positions businesses competitively in a burgeoning market.

 Car Subscription Business Model vs. Traditional Models